Lawrance Bohm: Important verdicts

 In April 2024, Bohm obtained a $80,252,385 verdict in Brantley, et al v.
 Zurich American Insurance Company.
-Lawrance Bohm, Esq. and Kelsey Ciarimboli, Esq. achieved this massive verdict on behalf of three longtime employees who were fired and accused of theft.
+Bohm and Kelsey Ciarimboli, Esq. achieved this massive verdict on behalf of three longtime employees who had been fired and accused of theft.

 In December 2023, Bohm obtained a $11,182,000 verdict in Armstrong v.
 Life Care Centers of America.
-This verdict was achieved on behalf of a woman who blew the whistle on her employer for substandard care given to a patient.
-Ms. Armstrong was fired and defamed after she complained that the facility in which she worked provided negligent care to a patient.
+This was achieved on behalf of a woman who blew the whistle on her employer for substandard care given to a patient.
+She was fired and defamed after she complained that the facility in which she worked had provided negligent care to a patient.

 In 2016.
-Mr. Bohm obtained a $2,871,984 verdict in Muniz v.
-Van Rein, et. al. This verdict was achieved on behalf of a woman who was badly injured in a car accident and suffered from a brain injury and spinal injuries.
+Bohm obtained a $2,871,984 verdict in Muniz v.
+Van Rein, et al..
+This was achieved on behalf of a woman who was badly injured in a car accident and suffered from a brain injury and spinal injuries.

-In November 2014, Bohm obtained a $185,872,719.52 verdict in Juarez v.
+In November 2014, Bohm obtained a $185,872,719 verdict in Juarez v.
 AutoZone (2014, United States District Court, Southern District of California).
-At the time, this verdict was believed to be the largest single-plaintiff employment verdict in United States history.
+At the time, this was believed to be the largest single-plaintiff employment verdict in US history.
 Rosario Juarez began her employment with AutoZone in 2000.
-Juarez was finally promoted to store manager in 2004 after making discrimination complaints.
-After learning of Juarez’s pregnancy, AutoZone discriminated against her by assigning her unnecessary, time-consuming work and repeatedly ordering her to redo work for no reason.
-Juarez's supervisor yelled at her and humiliated her in front of employees and customers.
-Even after Juarez beat all sales targets set by the company, AutoZone nonetheless demoted her.
+She was finally promoted to store manager in 2004 after making discrimination complaints.
+After learning of Juarez's pregnancy, AutoZone discriminated against her by assigning her unnecessary, time-consuming work, and repeatedly ordering her to redo work for no reason.
+Her supervisor yelled at her and humiliated her in front of employees and customers.
+Even after Juarez beat all sales targets set by the company, AutoZone demoted her.
 After Juarez challenged her demotion in a lawsuit, AutoZone illegally retaliated by firing her.